Data Taggants: Dataset Ownership Verification via Harmless Targeted Data Poisoning: Conclusion

 \section{Conclusion}

-We proposed data taggants, a new approach to dataset ownership verification and designed mostly for image classification datasets.
+We introduced \textit{data taggants}, a new approach for dataset ownership verification and designed mostly for image classification datasets.
 Data taggants are hidden in a dataset through gradient matching, in order to mark models trained on them.
-Our approach shows promising results, with very high detection confidence of dishonest models in favorable settings, without affecting classification performance.
+Our approach shows promising results, with very high detection rate and confidence, and low false positive rate, without affecting models' performance.

-We highlight the difficulty of assessing stealthiness, a challenge that is likely faced by other related domains such as data poisoning and adversarial examples.
-Through extensive robustness tests, we also show the relevance of data taggants in difficult settings, and identify promising avenues for future work such as designing taggants that robustly mark models across large variations in training settings.